 The restaurants along Abbot Kinney offer a range of prices and cuisines.
 At the top end are Gjelina, with beach-inspired American fare for brunch, lunch, and dinner and The Tasting Kitchen, with creative Mediterranean plates and a bustling brunch scene.
 Gjelina’s sister restaurant, Gjusta, is both bakery and cafe with yummy sandwiches and artisan baked goods.
 Lemonade, a casual eatery, is family friendly with delicious, light fare.
 If a view is what you’re after, head to the rooftop bar at Hotel Erwin near Venice City Beach, where you can lounge and watch the sunset over the Santa Monica Mountains.
 Perfect for a girls’ only brunch, 26 Beach, located about a mile from the beach on Washington Blvd., offers a wide-ranging breakfast and lunch menu with a fun, quirky outdoor patio space.

-Accommodations in Venice range from cozy bed and breakfasts to boutique hotels like Hotel Erwin, which overlooks the Venice Boardwalk and offers rooms with a view.
+Accommodations in Venice range from cozy bed and breakfasts to boutique hotels like Air Venice, which overlooks the Venice Boardwalk and offers rooms with a view.
 If you’re in for a longer stay, try the Venice Beach Suites & Hotel with its upgraded suites that include kitchenettes and living room areas.
-Or remove yourself from the beachfront hustle and bustle at the Jamaica Bay Inn, featuring a relaxed upscale vibe and close proximity to Mother’s Beach with its walking path, playground, and various restaurants.
+Or remove yourself from the beachfront hustle and bustle at the Jamaica Bay Inn, featuring a relaxed upscale vibe and close proximity to Mother’s Beach on Marina Del Rey with its walking path, playground, and various restaurants.